absolemlee/oraculo/README.md

 # oraculisimo
 Oracle study  -

+DB: sqlite3 database pointed to in 'resources/iching/data/iching.db' initially base on Richard Wilhelm's translation, worked on and translated.
+PHP 8.1 used throughout scripting.
+Documentation has not been a focal point while integrating and developing.

 As of this commit and all until a version 1.0 is reached: This is an experimental correspondence between the architecture of the yiqing and of the sacred ifa, along with other geomantic references.